The founders of Lupe both have pets (a long-haired dog and fluffy cat). Meet Bollo, a very handsome, but very annoying and furry cat.

 In a previous journal post, we discussed the importance of filtration, and how the vast majority of cordless machines (especially mid range and below) don’t cut the mustard in this respect.

-If you have pets and allergies- at Lupe, our view is that HEPA is an essential specification item- that’s why we specified it on the Pure Cordless.
+If you have pets and allergies- at Lupe, our view is that HEPA is an essential specification item- that’s why we specified it on the Pure Cordless vacuum cleaner.
 Please see that journal for more information.

 For good pet hair pick-up- you need an active brush-bar.
 The Pure Cordless features a motor-driven brush-bar that deals with any hair with ease.
 Some vacuum cleaners will use an air/turbine driven brush-bar- these are okay but they can often be overwhelmed by hair and fur (Bollo’s fur has caused the demise of more than one of Pablo’s previous vacuum cleaners before the Pure Cordless).